jamesclancy/SafeCardGame/README.md

         { gs with NotificationMessages = appendNotificationMessageToListOrCreateList gs.NotificationMessages "Unable to lookup player board" }
 ```

-I realize there has to be a better way to pipe into a list then `|> (fun y -> y :: nl)` but I am just going to leave that for now.
+I realize there has to be a better way to pipe into a list than `|> (fun y -> y :: nl)` but I am just going to leave that for now.

 Discard card is next.
-I noticed a type in the name `CardInstanceId` so I corrected that.
+I noticed a typo in the name `CardInstanceId` so I corrected that.
 Also, I notice I will similarly have to pull the player board from the state so I should extract that to be a function like:

 ```
 let getExistingPlayerBoardFromGameState playerId gs =